-The 2002 Series A Bonds and the Series 2005 Bonds were authorized to be issued at an election held on November 5, 2002, by 55% or more of the votes cast by eligible voters within the District.
-The 2002 Series A Bonds were originally issued in the aggregate principal amount of \$80,000,000.
-The Series 2005 Bonds were originally issued in the aggregate principal amount of \$80,000,000.
+The Prior Bonds were authorized to be issued at an election held on November 5, 2002, by 55% or more of the votes cast by eligible voters within the District.
+The Prior Bonds were originally issued in the aggregate principal amount of \$80,000,000.